What do the colored dots mean?

 What solar projects does the tracker include?

-The objective of the Global Solar Power Tracker is to provide information on utility-scale, electricity generating solar farm phases with capacities of 20 megawatts (MW) or more globally and 10 MW or more in Arabic-speaking countries.
+The objective of the Global Solar Power Tracker is to provide information on utility-scale, electricity-generating solar farm phases with capacities of 20 megawatts (MW) or more (10 MW or more in Arabic-speaking countries) and medium utility-scale projects down to 1 MW globally.
 Both photovoltaic (PV) and solar thermal, also known as concentrating solar power (CSP) installations are included.
 The tracker includes every solar farm phase at this capacity threshold of any status, including operating, announced, pre-construction, under construction, shelved, cancelled, mothballed, or retired.
 We have also begun including smaller projects for some countries, these data are only viewable in the downloadable dataset.

 How do you define capacity?

-Capacity is measured in megawatts, and refers to the collective nameplate capacity of the solar farm phase.
-When possible, the tracker also includes the capacity rating.
+Capacity is measured in megawatts (MW) and refers to the collective nameplate capacity of the solar farm phase.
+When possible, the tracker also specifies the capacity rating.

 Can you explain the difference between “phases” and “projects”?